The Women's Art Collection

 The Women's Art Collection (before 2022, the New Hall Art Collection) is a permanent collection of modern and contemporary art by women artists, at Murray Edwards College, Cambridge (previously New Hall), England.

 It includes over 600 works by artists of international renown and is now considered to be one of the largest and most significant collections of contemporary art by women in the world.
 Paintings, prints, and sculpture are displayed throughout Murray Edwards College in Cambridge.
-The College has no designated gallery and the works are displayed throughout its buildings and grounds.
-The modernist College buildings were completed in 1965 by Chamberlain, Powell and Bon and are Grade II* listed.
+The College has a designated gallery corridor for temporary exhibitions and the works are displayed throughout its buildings and grounds.
+The modernist College buildings were completed in 1965 by Chamberlin, Powell and Bon and are Grade II* listed.
 Many of the works are on display to visitors and a self-guided tour is available from the Porters' Lodge.

 The aim of the Women’s Art Collection is "to champion artists who identify as women, to give them visibility and a voice, and promote their work within the ethos of an academic college for women dedicated to gender equality."